bnidevs/pixel-planet/README.md

 ### Generation Process
 1. Input is salted and hashed
 2. Colors (background, planet, stars) are chosen based on input hash
-3. Stars are placed and sized randomly (not hash-based)
+3. Stars are placed and sized with a slight variation in color randomly (not hash-based)
 4. Planet is first completely colored with the primary planet color
 5. Planet is then colored with a probabilistic breadth-first-search algorithm using probabilities from the input hash with a secondary color
 6. Planet is then randomly colored with a tertiary color (not hash-based)